-This article is intended to provide a guide on how to troubleshoot issues you may encounter with the Tasks app.
-For issues that have a significant impact on multiple functions, consider checking the API authorization for errors before proceeding.
+This article is intended to provide troubleshooting guidance for the Tasks app.
+For issues that have a significant impact on multiple functions and/or apps, consider performing general troubleshooting before proceeding.

 This article contains the following sections: